sunbains/tide-cloud-cli/docs/SQL_LIKE_SYNTAX.md

 ## Testing

-The implementation includes comprehensive tests covering:
+The implementation includes tests covering:
 - Simple field comparisons
 - Logical operators (AND, OR, NOT)
 - Parentheses and operator precedence